How Long Do LED Lights Last? Do LED Lights Burn Out?

 The quality of LED components is crucial in determining their lifespan.
 High-grade materials generally enhance longevity, providing more reliable performance.

 Investing in reputable brands often results in better durability.
 This is because quality components handle electrical and environmental stresses more effectively.
-So, choose verified manufacturers for lasting satisfaction.
+So, choose verified manufacturers for lasting satisfaction, whether you're buying LED puck lights from Lowe's or opting for specialized LED replacement can lights.

 Comparison with Traditional Bulbs